You may not have noticed, but we have a problem in America. It might be more appropriately termed as an ‘obsession’.

 We Are Obsessed With Food.

 And not necessarily in a good way.
-Did you know that eating disorders and obesity are the top 2 diagnoses in pediatric practice?
+Did you know that eating disorders are one of the top diagnoses in pediatric practice?
 Say What?!?
 I didn’t either!

 I learned this from a FREE series I’ve signed up to attend called ‘Raising Confident and Comfortable Eaters’.
 It’s put on by Kaleideum Downtown and Imprints for Families and features Debra Benfield, Registered Dietitian Nutritionist and Owner of Body in Mind Nutrition.
 What a blessing to our community that it is offered at no charge… and childcare is included!

 I cannot emphasize how important this topic is.
 Not just for parents, either.
 This is important for us as a society.
 Think about anyone involved with schools, restaurants, grocery stores, churches, buying food, making food, and eating food!
 Food is everywhere.
 Clearly, eating is confusing and it doesn’t have to be.